College of EngineeringDepartment of Civil and Environmental EngineeringAcademicsGraduate Admission and Graduate Studies

 Graduate Admission and Graduate Studies

-The Department of Civil and Environmental Engineering offers graduate-level instruction and research programs leading to the degrees of Master of Civil Engineering (M.C.E.) (non-thesis), Master of Science (M.S.) with thesis and Doctor of Philosophy (Ph.D.).
+The Department of Civil and Environmental Engineering offers graduate-level instruction and research programs leading to the degrees of Master of Civil Engineering (M.C.E.), non-thesis; Master of Science (M.S.) with thesis; and Doctor of Philosophy (Ph.D.).
 The objectives of these programs are to provide qualified students an opportunity for advanced training and specialization and to enable them to gain experience in conducting engineering research and in the interpretation and communication of their findings.
 The department offers programs in construction engineering and management, environmental engineering, geotechnical engineering, pavements and materials, structural engineering, transportation engineering, and water resources engineering.
-Coursework may be taken outside the department in supportive disciplines such as applied statistics, building science, computer science or mathematics.
+Coursework may be taken outside the department in supportive disciplines such as geosciences, applied statistics, building science, computer science, or mathematics.

-All applicants should have a bachelor's degree in civil and/or environmental engineering or a closely related field from an institute of recognized standing.
-The applicant can apply for Ph.D. program with or without M.C.E./M.S. degree in civil and environmental engineering or a closely related field.
+All applicants should have a bachelor's degree in civil and/or environmental engineering or a closely related field from an institutution of recognized standing.
+The applicant can apply for Ph.D. program with or without a master's degree in civil and environmental engineering or a closely related field.
 Additional work may be required for applicants who lack the necessary background.
 The general test of the graduate record examination is mandatory.

 The presentation file of the 2021 graduate study information session gives useful information.

 Additional course work for applicants with a degree from other specialty areas: